CarPalFleet/JavaScript-SDK/README.md

 To install CarPal SDK: **npm i --save carpal**

-If you were using webpack and had encountered the ***regeneratorRuntime is not defined*** error, you may need to include **babel-polyfill** to your project.
+If you were using webpack and had encountered the ***regeneratorRuntime is not defined*** error, you may need to include **babel-polyfill** to your project(**npm install babel-polyfill**).
 For more info, you can find it from here https://stackoverflow.com/questions/33527653/babel-6-regeneratorruntime-is-not-defined

 **We only tested it with ES6, theoretically it should work with ES5.
 Use it at your own risk for ES5.**